Facet Joint Injections

 What is a facet joint injection?

-In a comparison of these two “popular treatments” doctors found that Intra-articular steroid or radiofrequency denervation (Heat generated by radio waves is targeted at specific nerves to disrupt their ability to transmit pain signals) appear to be a managing option for chronic function-limiting low back pain of facet origin with favorable short- and midterm results in terms of pain relief and function improvement, but improvements were similar in both groups.2 In other words, good for the short-term.
+In a comparison of these two “popular treatments” doctors found that Intra-articular steroid or radiofrequency denervation appear to be a managing option for chronic function-limiting low back pain of facet origin with favorable short- and midterm results in terms of pain relief and function improvement, but improvements were similar in both groups.(2) In other words, good for the short-term, perhaps mid-term.
+Not long-term.

 However in new research,doctors tested whether paraspinal block reduces pain scores compared to placebo in women with chronic pelvic pain refractory to drug therapy.
 Drugs did not work.